ParchmentMC/Parchment/docs/mgirating_data.md

 [excluded]: https://github.com/ParchmentMC/Compass/blob/dev/src/main/java/org/parchmentmc/compass/MigrationConfiguration.java

+[^skipped-years]: For April 2014, Mojang changed the skins of all players to be a villager skin.
+For April 2017, Mojang announced a fictional console, the "Mine & Craft Digital Leisure Device".
+For April 2018, Mojang  published a re-texture of blocks through their asset distribution system.
-[^1]: Minecraft 2.0, despite being an April Fools version, was never published to the launcher, and therefore cannot be encountered by the migration system (either as a target version or as an intermediate version).
+[^mc2.0]: The first publicly April Fools version is from 2015.
+Minecraft 2.0, despite being an April Fools version for April 2013, was never published to the launcher, and therefore cannot be encountered by the migration system (either as a target version or as an intermediate version).